A community for independent freelancers and consultants. Being independent doesn’t mean being alone.

 The monthly “Lunch and Learn” presentations.
 Every month, a member of the community (or an outside expert) steps up and is a guest expert and presents on a topic relating to freelancing or consulting.
 So far we've had presentations on LinkedIn Outreach, Sales Calls, Writing Proposals, Effective Testimonials and more.
 All the videos are saved in a library, so when you join Camp, you can catch up on the previous Lunch and Learns.

 “What freelancing/consulting experience level is this for?”

 Freelance Camp is perfect if you're a freelancer or consultant who wants to work with better clients.

 If you're working a day job wondering how to start freelancing on the side or if you're an experienced consultant, Freelance Camp is a community where you can ask questions, share answers, and connect with new friends.

-To keep the community and discussion at a high quality, there is a membership fee.
-12-month membership in Freelance Camp is $100.
+To keep the community and discussion at a high quality, there is an annual membership fee to participate in Freelance Camp.
+12-months of membership in Freelance Camp is $100.

 And remember, fellow freelancer, you are no longer alone!